menonkartikeya/Web-Projects-/5 Sudoku Game/readme.md

-Sudoku Game using HTML, CSS, JS.
+The very popular Sudoku Game, I created with HTML, CSS, and JS.

-ALGORITHMS like Backtracking is used
+It's completely responsive.